Texas A&M vs. Wake Forest Gator Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - The Aggies average 32.7 fewer yards per game (391.5), than the Demon Deacons give up per contest (424.2).

-- In games that Texas A&M picks up over 424.2 yards, the team is 5-0 against the spread and 5-0 overall.
+- In games that Texas A&M amasses more than 424.2 yards, the team is 5-0 against the spread and 5-0 overall.

-- This year, the Aggies have 16 turnovers, 11 fewer than the Demon Deacons have takeaways (27).
+- The Aggies have turned the ball over 16 times this season, 11 fewer than the Demon Deacons have forced (27).

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.